Chatham Maroons: History

 The Maroons have since remained a strong presence in the ultra competitive Western Conference of the GOJHL.
 In 2017-18 the Maroons were only able to secure the 6th seed in the playoffs but upset a major rival the Lasalle Vipers in a highly competitive 7 game series in which the Maroons trailed the series 2-0 and 3-2 before prevailing.
 The Maroons would then battle the 1 seed London Nationals in another highly competitive series.
-The Maroons took game one in a classic game on a Bryce Yetman double overtime goal the Maroons however would not be able to overcome the Nationals high powered offense and suffering defense and fell in 6 games.
+The Maroons took game one in a classic game on a Bryce Yetman double overtime goal.
+However the Maroons would not be able to overcome the Nationals high powered offense and suffering defense and fell in 6 games.

-In the offseason the Maroons made many moves to attempt to once again rain supreme over the West acquiring many veterans of various junior leagues highlighted by the acquisition of Nolan Gardiner a former Ottawa 67 from the Caledonia Corvairs.
+In the off-season the Maroons made many moves to attempt to once again rain supreme over the West acquiring many veterans of various junior leagues highlighted by the acquisition of Nolan Gardiner, a former Ottawa 67, from the Caledonia Corvairs.

 In the 2018 - 2019 season, the Maroons placed a competitive 3rd out of the 9 teams in the Western Conference.
 However, they would fall to the 6th seed Komoka Kings in 5 Games in the first round of the playoffs.
 The 2019 - 2020 season was cut short due to the onset of the COVID-19 pandemic in March 2020.
 There was no playoff games played in the 2020 Sutherland Cup, and the entire 2020-2021 season was cancelled.